Ready to book? Want to talk to a specialist?

 ME Time optionals will take your trip to a whole new level with unforgettable experiences unique to the places you visit.
 See more, do more, live more & go home completely regret-free.
 Costs for these aren’t included in your tour cost & are payable to your Trip Manager in local currency.

 Welcome to Russia!
 If you’ve got time today then head out to explore before meeting your other travellers & Tour Manager tonight to let the good times start!
 Get ready for arrival at the imperial city of St. Petersburg, sitting right at the crossroads of Europe and Russia.
 Built by Italians, dreamt up by Peter the Great, St. Petersburg has been the home town to many original thinkers.
 With its fantastic cultural heritage, Venice-like canals, wide avenues and phenomenal buildings, this grand city will give you goose bumps.

-This evening, meet up with your fellow travellers and Tour Manager & get to know each other over dinner.
+This evening, meet up with your fellow travellers and Trip Manager & get to know each other over dinner.

 Get a feel for the city’s UNESCO World Heritage centre and a look into Peter the Great’s imagination as our Local Guide uncovers many of St. Petersburg’s best-known sites.
 You’ll see the Admiralty and the stunning Church on the Spilled Blood, where Alexander II was killed